HOW TO GET GIGS

 There are lots of ways of doing it; playing along with records is a great way and so is doing a bit of singing.
 Singing scales and arpeggios, intervals, etc. so that you’re internalising how things sound.

-There are also some great mobile apps you can get to help with ear training.”
+There are also some best mobile apps for musicians you can get to help with ear training.”

 Top mobile applications for ear training